fenago/ml-scikit-keras-tensorflow/labs/lab_10.md

 output_layer = keras.layers.Dense(10)
 ```

-This approach is more verbose, but I use it in this book so you can
+This approach is more verbose, but I use it in this course so you can
 easily see which packages to use, and to avoid confusion between
 standard classes and custom classes.
 In production code, I prefer the
 previous approach.
 Many people also use